faramirezs/cognee/memory-bank/progress.md

 - Documentation gaps in advanced customization scenarios
 - Testing coverage could be improved in certain areas
 - Frontend implementation is still a work in progress
+- **API Proxy Embedding Support**: Many OpenAI proxy services (like Restack.io) support LLM models but not embedding models, requiring fallback to local embedding models
+- **TikToken Model Compatibility**: Custom or newer models may not have tokenizer mappings in TikToken, causing initialization failures
+- **Environment Configuration Complexity**: Multiple API keys and endpoints need careful configuration when using proxy services

 ## Evolution of Project Decisions
 - Initial focus on simple API design to encourage adoption